* Budget deficit seen at 623 bln baht FY 2021, up 32.8%

 * Spending estimated at about 3.29 trln baht, up 2.8%

 * Budget based on expected 2021 growth of 4.0-5.0%

-BANGKOK, Sept 14 (Reuters) - Thailand’s $105 billion budget bill for the 2021 fiscal year starting in October is likely to be delayed for a month, a minister said on Monday, as the government tries to revive an economy hammered by the coronavirus pandemic.
+BANGKOK, Sept 18 (Reuters) - Thailand’s parliament on Friday passed a $105.7 billion budget bill for the 2021 fiscal year starting in October, aimed at reviving an economy battered by the global impact of the coronavirus pandemic.